 Protect Your Personal Belongings

-Your apartment complex’s (or landlord’s) insurance will likely only cover damages to the property, any of their belongings, but not any of your belongings.
-That’s why there is Renters insurance – to provide you with protection, as your landlord’s policy won’t.
-Under Renters insurance, you are reimbursed for the full cost to replace your items, and not their depreciated value!
+Your apartment complex’s (or landlord’s) insurance will likely only cover damages to the property and any of their belongings, but not any of your belongings.
+That’s why there is Renter’s insurance – to provide you with protection since your landlord’s policy won’t.
+Under Renter’s insurance, you are reimbursed for the full cost to replace your items, and not their depreciated value!

-Renters insurance also includes coverage for medical payments in the event someone is injured while at your place (e.g. fall or dog bite).
-In the event that you are sued for further damages, your Renters insurance policy will be there to cover your legal fees and liability costs.
+Renter’s insurance also includes coverage for medical payments in the event someone is injured while at your place (e.g. fall or dog bite).
+In the event you are sued for further damages, your Renter’s insurance policy will be there to cover your legal fees and liability costs.

-If a catastrophic event were to happen, Renters insurance can also cover your hotel expenses if you need a place to stay while your place is being repaired.
+In the event of a catastrophic event, Renter’s insurance can also cover your hotel expenses if you need a place to stay while your place is being repaired.
 It can even reimburse you for meals.